-Garden waste (green) bins are being made available to residential non-strata properties across Cumberland.
+Garden waste (green) bins are now available to residential non-strata properties across Cumberland.

-There are three options for ratepayers to choose from:
+There are two options for ratepayers to choose from:

-- Opt into garden waste bin and smaller general waste (red) bin, with a decrease to your rates.
+- A 240 litre garden waste bin and smaller general waste (red) bin

-- Opt into garden waste bin and maintain larger general waste bin, with an increase in your rates.
+- A 240 litre garden waste bin and larger general waste (red) bin.

-To lower your rates and help reduce waste to landfill, Council is encouraging you to opt for a garden waste bin and smaller general waste bin.
+To lower your rates and help reduce waste to landfill, Council encourages residents to opt in for a garden waste bin and smaller general waste bin.
 You'll no longer need a large general waste bin as you will be diverting waste from your general waste bin into your new garden waste bin.

-Please note: As there is a possible variation to rates, the ratepayer is required to opt in – not the resident, unless they are an owner occupier.
+Please note: As there is a possible variation to rates, the ratepayer/owner is required to complete the form.
 If you are renting, you may want to contact your real estate agent/landlord for more information.

-Council is currently formalising arrangements for this.
-However once collected from the kerbside your garden waste will go to a facility where it is turned into nutrient rich compost and mulch to be reused.
+Once collected from the kerbside your garden waste will go to Suez’s organic platform in Eastern Creek where it is turned into nutrient rich compost and mulch to be reused.

 Council’s current collection contractor- United Resource Management (URM).